 Balancing Fibromyalgia and Parenthood

 Being a parent is a tough gig; balancing self-care, parenthood, relationships, healthy living… and finding the energy to keep up with it all is a challenge in itself.
-But being a Fibromyte parent (a mum or dad who lives with Fibromyalgia) can add a whole new level of complexity to your life as a parent.
+But being a Fibromyte parent (a mum or dad who lives with Fibromyalgia) can add a whole new level of complexity to life as a parent.

 What Exactly is Fibromyalgia?